Ron Kovic: Military service in Vietnam

-Kovic volunteered to serve in the Vietnam War, and was sent to South Vietnam in December 1965 as a member of H&S Company, 3rd Battalion, 7th Marines, 1st Marine Division.
-In June 1966, he was transferred to Bravo Company, Second Platoon, 1st Reconnaissance Battalion, 1st Marine Division where he participated in 22 long range reconnaissance patrols in enemy territory and was awarded the Navy Commendation Medal with Combat V for valor.
-After a 13-month tour of duty, he returned home on January 15, 1967.
-He was subsequently assigned to the 2nd Marine Aircraft Wing at Cherry Point, North Carolina.
-Several months later, he volunteered to return to Vietnam for a second tour of duty.
+After his high school graduation, Kovic enlisted in the Marine Corps and completed basic training at Parris Island, South Carolina.
+A year of stateside service followed, and then he volunteered for combat duty in Vietnam and was sent to South Vietnam in December 1965 as part of H&S Company, 3rd Battalion, 7th Marines, 1st Marine Division.
+In June 1966, he was transferred to Second Platoon, Bravo Company, 1st Reconnaissance Battalion, 1st Marine Division with which Kovic participated in 22 long-range reconnaissance patrols in enemy territory and was awarded the Navy Commendation Medal with Combat "V" for valor.
+After a 13-month tour of duty, Kovic returned stateside on January 15, 1967 and was subsequently assigned to the 2nd Marine Aircraft Wing at Cherry Point, North Carolina.
+Several months later, after his promotion to the rank of Sergeant, and after observing some anti-Vietnam War demonstrations at home, which at the time he abhorred, Kovic volunteered to return to Vietnam for a second tour of duty.

-On January 20, 1968, while leading a reconnaissance force of battalion scouts from the 1st Amtrac Battalion just north of the Cửa Việt River in the vicinity of the village of Mỹ Lộc, in the Demilitarized Zone, Kovic's squad came into contact with the NVA 803rd Regiment and elements of a Viet Cong battalion that was besieging the village; he was shot by NVA soldiers while leading his rifle squad across an open area, attempting to aid the South Vietnamese Popular Force unit in the village.
-Deserted by most of his unit, he was shot first in the right foot, which tore out the back of his heel, then again through the right shoulder, suffering a collapsed lung and a spinal cord injury that left him paralyzed from the chest down.
-The first Marine that tried to save him was shot through the heart and killed, before a second Marine carried Kovic to safety through heavy enemy fire.
+On January 20, 1968, while leading a reconnaissance force of battalion scouts from the 1st Amtrac Battalion just north of the Cửa Việt River in the vicinity of the village of Mỹ Lộc, in the Demilitarized Zone, Kovic's squad encountered the NVA 803rd Regiment and elements of a Viet Cong battalion that was besieging the village.
+He was shot by NVA soldiers while leading his rifle squad across an open area, attempting to aid the South Vietnamese Popular Force unit in the village.
+Deserted by most of his unit, Kovic was shot first in the right foot, which tore out the back of his heel, then again through the right shoulder, suffering a collapsed lung and a spinal cord injury that left him paralyzed from the chest down.
+The first Marine who tried to rescue him was shot through the heart and killed, before a second Marine carried Kovic to safety through heavy enemy fire.
 Kovic spent a week in an intensive care ward in Da Nang.
-As a result of his service and injuries in the conflict, Kovic was awarded the Bronze Star with Combat "V" for heroism in battle and the Purple Heart.
+Then he was flown home and spent more than a year undergoing medical care and rehabilitation at the Veterans Administration Hospital in the Bronx, New York.
+As a result of his service and wounds in the conflict, Kovic was awarded the Bronze Star with Combat "V" for heroism in battle and the Purple Heart.